Death Classification: Line of Duty Death

 On September 21, 1949, Sidney Johnson and Roosevelt Baccus were held to the Grand Jury by the Coroner on a charge of murder and indicted.
 Sydney Johnson was found guilty of 1st degree murder.
 On May 26, 1950 he was sentenced to death in the electric chair and was given 4 stays of execution over the following 11 months.
 On April 18, 1951, Governor Adalai E. Stevenson commuted Johnson’s sentence to 199 years in prison.
 The murder charge on Roosevelt Baccus was eventually dropped.
 He was found guilty of armed robbery and sentenced to serve 5 to 14 years in prison.

-Officer Keating was waked at McPhee Funeral Home located at 7133 South Western Avenue and his funeral mass was held at St. Thomas More Church located at 2825 West 81st Street.
+Officer Keating was waked at McPhee Funeral Home located at 7133 South Western Avenue.
+His funeral mass was held at St. Thomas More Church located at 2825 West 81st Street.
 He was laid to rest on September 23, 1949 in Holy Sepulchre Cemetery, 6001 West 111th Street, Alsip, Illinois.
 His grave is located in Grave 3, Lot E38, Block 10, Section 23.

 Patrolman David Francis Keating, Sr., born July 9, 1912, received his Probationary Appointment to the Chicago Police Department on February 13, 1940.
 He took a 2 1/2 year leave of absence from the Department to serve in the U.S. Navy during World War II.